-It is easy to derive an algorithm from the formulation given above for closeness centrality computation that processes multiple sources concurrently.
-Instead of manipulating a single vector x and y where each element is a single bit, one can encode 32-bit vectors for 32 BFSs so that one int can encode the state of a single vertex across the 32 BFSs.
-The algorithm becomes quite efficient as it does not use more memory and process 32 BFS concurrently.
+It is easy to derive an algorithm from the formulation given above for closeness centrality computation that processes multiple sources at once.
+Instead of manipulating a single vector x and y where each element is a single bit, one can encode 32 vectors for 32 BFSs so that one int can encode the state of a single vertex across the 32 BFSs.
+The algorithm becomes quite efficient as it does not use more memory and process 32 BFS at once.
 All the operations become simple bit-wise and, or and not.

-Moreover, multiple BFSs are performed concurrently (here 32) which can recoup for the loss.
-In [30, 31], the algorithm computes the impact of the sources on all the vertices of the graph.
+Moreover, multiple BFSs are performed simultaneously (here 32) which can recoup for the loss.
+In [26], the algorithm computes the impact of the sources on all the vertices of the graph.
 What we presented in this section does the reverse and compute the impact of all the vertices of the graph on the sources.
-Despite worse asymptotic complexity the performance of co-BFS outperforms traditional BFS approach [30, 31].
-Moreover, such algorithm is compatible with the decomposition of the graph in biconnected components [28] which can lead to further improvement.
+Despite worse asymptotic complexity the performance of the SpMM approach outperforms traditional BFS approach [26].
+Moreover, such algorithm is compatible with the decomposition of the graph in biconnected components [27] which can lead to further improvement.
 Because this algorithm computes the farness of the sources, it can be used to compute centrality incrementally.